jaequery/jasis/README.md

 # Ruby Starter Framework

 Jasis is an eloquent Ruby framework, that provides you boilerplate code to get you started as quickly as possible.
+It was inspired heavily by Padrino, but it takes one notch further in terms of simplification by keeping Sinatra to it's core as much as possible.
+You won't see any Jasis library here, it will be just several Ruby gems put together on top of the Sinatra framework.

+### What is Jasis?

+1. No more black magic (you should know how everything that gets loaded)
+2. Less way of doing things the better (less files, less methods, less everything)
+3. Keep things stupidly simple (no more crazy class structures, only simple and straight forward approach)
+4. Light-weight boilerplate (needs to be fast and performant)
+5. 1-step setup and 1-step deploy

 ### Pre-requisites